Last updated:

 Until we clear the chippings there is a 20mph speed limit on the road.
 This is to prevent damage to your vehicle and to maintain safety.
 The limit will be made clear with signage.
 We may need to close the road for short periods of time while we remove loose chippings and seal the road.
 We only seal roads that have low volumes of traffic, such as cul-de-sacs, as it is harder for the chipping to bed in.
 Busier roads, with high volumes of traffic, do not need to be sealed as the traffic assists in bedding in the lose chippings.

-Loose material left on the road after resurfacing
+Loose material left on the road after surface treatment

-Loose material left on the road after resurfacing is normal.
+Loose material left on the road after surface treatment is normal.
 Our contractors roll the chippings in, but once the road is open, the moving traffic further embeds the chippings.
 We will come back to check up on the road and keep it tidy.

 Re-painting road markings